What is Reverse DNS?

 Reverse DNS is the process of using DNS to translate IP addresses to hostnames.

-Reverse DNS is the opposite of forward DNS, which is used to translate hostnames to IP addresses.
+It is the opposite of forward DNS, which is used to translate hostnames to IP addresses.

-IP addresses are the numbers which Internet routers use to move traffic across the Internet, such as 216.17.138.115 and 216.136.204.117.
+IP addresses are the numbers that Internet routers use to move traffic across the Internet, such as 216.17.138.115 and 216.136.204.117.

 Reverse DNS Lookups

-One of the best ways to understand reverse DNS is to use the DNS testing tool, `nslookup` to do some a sample reverse DNS lookup.
+One of the best ways to understand reverse DNS is to use the DNS testing tool, `nslookup` to do a sample reverse DNS lookup.

-Let's use `nslookup` to do a reverse DNS lookup on the IP address 216.136.204.117:
+Here is an example of using `nslookup` to do a reverse DNS lookup on the IP address 216.136.204.117:

 bash-2.05a$ nslookup 216.136.204.117